-800 Million LinkedIn Member Profiles
+1.3 Billion LinkedIn Member Profiles

 LinkedIn Member Profiles are a beautiful digital mirage for executive recruiters and candidate sourcers.
 We see so many candidates, like heatwaves, glistening in the distance.
-Yet as we get closer the potential hire disappears.
+Yet as we get closer, the potential hire disappears.

 We, humans, are neither virtual nor digital.
 Perhaps that’s why RecTech apps, including platforms such as LinkedIn, have not yet found a way to “solve” recruiting.
 Instead, they chip away at parts of the problem — when all companies really want is the perfect hire.
 It should be easy, right?
 However, if you are not careful, RecTech can make things more complicated and take up more of your time.
 As a result, technology has a way of giving you more work to do.
 Just ask MDs.